 - BTEC Level 3 Subsidiary Diploma D (all subjects accepted) with two A-levels at grade B, to include: Biology, Human Biology, Chemistry or Physics.

 - International Baccalaureate Diploma 30 points, including 5 in Higher Level Biology, Chemistry or Physics.

 - Access to Higher Education Diploma Complete and pass an Access to Science, Biomedical Science, Medicine or Health and Human Science course, with 45 credits at Level 3 with Merit or above in all units.
 All Biology and Chemistry units must be Distinctions at level 3.

-Five GCSEs at grade C or garde 4 or above are also required, including English Language, Maths and one science subject.
+Five GCSEs at grade C or grade 4 or above are also required, including English Language, Maths and one Science subject.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

 Entry criteria are subject to review and change each academic year.